TECLIB/ravada/CONTRIBUTING.md

 # <a name="3"></a> 3.
 Feature Requests [:top:](#top)

+If you'd like to make a suggestion, you must first search the existing issues, both opened and closed.
+Your idea may have already been suggested!

 ## <a name="3.1"></a> 3.1 Requirement for a Feature Request
 If you like to _implement_ a new feature please [submit an Issue](https://github.com/UPC/ravada/issues/new?template=Feature_request.md) with a proposal, so we can be sure it's relevant.